sierra-95/sensor-logger.github.io/README.md

 **Getting Started:**
-To access our full platform, click on the "View Sensor Dashboard" button in the header.
+To access our full platform, click on https://sierra-95.github.io/ or the "View Sensor Dashboard" button in the header.
 This will take you to the complete Sensor Logger application where you can explore and interact with sensor data in real-time.

 **Contact Us:**
 Feel free to get in touch through our GitHub profile or via email.
 We welcome your feedback and inquiries.